 A Bacs payment takes three business days to clear.
 The Bacs process begins with the payment file being submitted to the Bacs system, prior to a cut-off time.
 On the second day the file is processed by the bank and on the third day, the payment is credited to the recipient’s bank account.

 A Bacs transfer, also known as Bacs direct credit, normally arrives very early in the morning on the third day by about 7am.
-Bacs transfers only send Monday to Friday; even though it is an electronic payment system it takes non-working days off.
+Bacs transfers only send Monday to Friday; even though it is an electronic payment system it likes to take non-working days off!

 Even though a Bacs transfer is just another term for a regular bank payment and is used interchangeably, the ability to make a Bacs transfer doesn’t come by default.
-Despite having access to a regular Corporate Banking system such as Bankline, or Barclays.Net doesn’t necessarily mean you can make Bacs payments already.
+Having access to a regular Corporate Banking system such as NatWest's Bankline, or Barclays.Net doesn’t necessarily mean you can make Bacs payments.
 A corporate banking system tends to come with CHAPS, next day and same day payments, but not Bacs.

 There are two options to process Bacs direct credit payments, or “Bacs out”.
 You either run it through your bank, or you go to a Bacs Approved Bureau to process your Bacs payments.
 Either way, in order to make a Bacs payment as a business you’d have to sign up with Bacs in one way or the other.
 First, we need to understand the concept of a Bacs Service User Number, or SUN.